Eventyret/RSSA/README.md

 - [Radarr](https://github.com/Radarr/Radarr)
     - Fork of Sonarr, but for movies
 - [Sonarr](https://github.com/Sonarr/Sonarr)
-    - Mostly used for NZB but was adapted to use Torrent!
-Amazing project
+    - Using NZB and Torrents to keep your TV Show libary up to date.
 - [FanArt.tv](https://www.fanart.tv)
     - Providing the API for Backdrops
 - [The Open Movie Database](https://www.omdbapi.com/)